 For something cheaper and more homely, walk south down the beach to the charming Rimlay Restaurant in Baan Lang Kao.
 Owned by a family who were all born and raised on Libong, the three-table joint overlooks the beach and offers a single-page menu with dishes costing just 40 to 50 baht.
 The tom yum that we ordered came full of aromatic spices and fresh chunks of white fish -- as good as you’re likely to find at any of the resorts and less than half the price.
 Other options include simple noodle soup, pad Thai and stir-fries like pad pong karee, Southern Thai yellow curry with egg, scallions and squid.
 The mother of the house prepares your food right there in an open kitchen.

-The restaurants at Relax and Sunset resorts were both closed when we came through in late March, but both offer mostly Thai food and we once had a very good meal at Sunset.
-Relax has the best (and only) bar on Libong, run by a friendly man with considerable experience working in more touristy places.
+The restaurants at Relax and Sunset resorts both do reasonable Thai food but don't touch the quality of Libong Beach.
+However Relax has the best bar on Libong, run by a friendly bartender with considerable experience working in more touristy places.
 We’ve heard good things about his cocktails, and the atmosphere is great for a sundowner.
+As of 2016 Sunset had also added a bar and was advertising barbecue as well.

 You’ll find only a handful of tiny local-style restaurants beyond Haad Lang Kao.
-Though we didn’t get around to trying it, we noticed a hole-in-the-wall across the street from the entrance to Libong Beach Resort that looked promising for a home-style Thai meal on the cheap.
-You’ll also find a few locally owned convenience stores to go with streetside stalls selling Thai sweets and grilled chicken, among other munchies, in the villages.
+Though we didn’t get around to trying them, we noticed a few cheap noodle and rice shops operating just north of Batu Bute along the main cross-island road.
+You’ll also find locally owned convenience stores to go with streetside stalls selling Thai sweets and grilled chicken, among other munchies, in the villages.